 Even if you don’t crave sugary foods, many of us don’t realise how much sugar is in processed foods; we may think we are eating healthily but there is hidden sugar in cereals, table sauces, pasta sauce, bread, soups and more.
 Low-fat foods that we think are better for us also contain high levels of sugar to make them more palatable!
 Sugar equals high calories with no nutritional value!

 Diabetes is a life long condition that causes a person’s blood sugar level to become too high.
 There are 2 main types of diabetes: type 1 diabetes is where the body’s immune system attacks and destroys the cells that produce insulin.
 Type 2 diabetes is where the body doesn’t produce enough insulin, or the body’s cells don’t react to insulin.

 Sugar doesn’t cause diabetes.
 However, if your blood sugar level is above the normal range, your risk of developing type 2 diabetes increases.
-It’s very important for diabetes to be diagnosed as quickly as possible because it will get progressively worse if left untreated.
+Diagnosing diabetes as quickly as possible is very important.
+If left untreated, it will get progressively worse.

 In the UK, around 90% of adults with diabetes have type 2 which is often linked to being overweight or inactive.
-The exact cause of diabetes is not entirely known but research suggests that obese people (BMI over 30) are up to 80 times more likely to develop type 2 diabetes than those with a BMI of less than 22.
+The exact cause of diabetes is not entirely known.
+Research suggests that obese people (BMI over 30) are up to 80 times more likely to develop type 2 diabetes than those with a BMI of less than 22.